2023 Most Popular Social Sciences Bachelor's Degree Schools in Tennessee

 The following schools top our list of the Most Popular Social Sciences Bachelor's Degree Colleges.

 Our analysis found Vanderbilt University to be the most popular school for social sciences students who want to pursue a bachelor’s degree in Tennessee.
-Located in the large city of Nashville, Vanderbilt is a private not-for-profit college with a large student population.
+Located in the city of Nashville, Vanderbilt is a private not-for-profit school with a fairly large student population.

 Of the 618 students majoring in social sciences at Vanderbilt, 46% are male and 54% are female.